-Our parking lot is for staff only.
+Our parking lot is for staff only and parents/gardians/caregivers with Accessible Parking Placards.
+There are three designated parking stalls for those who have accessible parking placards.
 All visitors and parents are asked to park on the street.
 To ensure the safety of our children and to alleviate congestion and confrontation, it is essential that parents DO NOT drive into the parking lot to drop off or pick up their children.